JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 ##### Actual Values

-The values obtained by running the agent in the environemnt for 100 iterations.
+The values obtained by running the agent in the environment for 100 iterations.

 \dfig{body;Actual_Evaluation_Result.png}